data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **out**: _Tuple\[ &lt;array&gt; ]_

     -   a namedtuple (`eigenvalues`, `eigenvectors`) whose

-        -   first element must have the field name `eigenvalues` and must be an array consisting of computed eigenvalues.
+        -   first element must have the field name `eigenvalues` (corresponding to `L` above) and must be an array consisting of computed eigenvalues.
 The array containing the eigenvalues must have shape `(..., M)`.
-        -   second element have have the field name `eigenvectors` and must be an array where the columns of the inner most matrices contain the computed eigenvectors.
+        -   second element have have the field name `eigenvectors` (corresponding to `Q` above) and must be an array where the columns of the inner most matrices contain the computed eigenvectors.
+These matrices must be orthogonal.
 The array containing the eigenvectors must have shape `(..., M, M)`.

         Each returned array must have the same floating-point data type as `x`.